evgluk/fMRI_PvsW/src/task/README.md

 - Participant fills in the Economic Experiment Survey following the google form link.
 - Participant watches the video for instructions: instructions.mp4 (audio was generated via Baidu's text-to-speech API).
 - Experimenter helps participant to check sound;
-- Experimenter helps participant to start task code by running `python <task_script.py>` (`_odd’ for odd subjid and `_even’ for even subjid) and instructs participant from the distance to press tab twice to enter subjid (subjid=netid for fMRI study) and input `1’ for the run number.
+- Experimenter helps participant to start task code by running `python <task_script.py>` ('_odd' for odd subjid and '_even' for even subjid) and instructs participant from the distance to press tab twice to enter subjid (subjid=netid for fMRI study) and input '1' for the run number.
 - Participant fills in the feedback survey, following the google form link.
 - Experimenter calculates the payment.
 - Experimenter pays participant via Alipay or WeChat: total amount is added to the schedule google spreadsheet, only amount due today is paid, the delayed amount is scheduled to be paid after the delay in days.
 Exchange rate: 20 + 0.02xtotal_short + 2xchosentrial_long